pashupatinathvidyarthi/tableau-ecommerce-live-dashboard/README.md

 - `live_orders_seed.csv` — ~13,000 rows of realistic order data (last 90 days) to seed your Google Sheet
 - `live_order_generator.gs` — the Apps Script code that auto-generates new orders every few minutes

-## Interview talking points

-- "I built this against a live-updating data source rather than a static file, to practice the kind of refresh workflow you'd use in production BI tooling."
-- "I'm aware Tableau Public doesn't support scheduled server-side refresh — that's a Tableau Server/Cloud feature — so I simulated the live-data experience with an auto-updating Google Sheet and manual refresh, which is the closest legitimate approximation on the free tier."
-- "The dashboard design follows a standard layout: KPI summary at the top, trend below, and categorical breakdowns at the bottom — so a viewer's eye naturally moves from 'what happened' to 'why'."